-On February 8, 2020, the Ontario Cannabis Store began selling the Company's Bhang[®] Chocolate.
+On February 8, 2020, the Ontario Cannabis Store began selling the Company's Bhang® Chocolate.
 Within days, both the milk and dark chocolate ranked in the top two positions for sales, by dollars and units, above all other edible SKUs in the province, and received numerous positive reviews.
-Similarly, to the Company's results in other markets, Bhang[®] Chocolate quickly became and remains a consumer favourite in Alberta, Saskatchewan and Nova Scotia.
-Across the four provinces where Bhang[®] is currently available, the Company has secured significant market share within the edibles category.
-The Company intends to distribute additional products, including Bhang[®] CBD Chocolate, later in 2020.
-In Q2 2020, the Company expanded distribution of Bhang[®] Chocolate to British Columbia and New Brunswick.
+Similarly to the Company's results in other markets, Bhang® Chocolate quickly became and remains a consumer favourite in each of the provinces and territories of Canada where it is currently sold.
+Across the four provinces where Bhang® is currently available, the Company has secured significant market share within the edibles category.
+The Company launched additional flavours, including Bhang® CBD Chocolate, Bhang® Caramel Chocolate 1:1, Bhang® Ice Milk Chocolate, Bhang® Cookies and Cream and Bhang® Caramel Mocha.
+In 2020 and 2021, the Company expanded distribution of Bhang® Chocolate to all provinces and territories of Canada except for Quebec, PEI, Newfoundland and Nunavut.